apisyouwonthate/build-apis-you-wont-hate/chapter12/README.md

-## Chapter 6: Outputting Data
+## Chapter 12: HATEOAS

-This is sample code for Chapter 6 of the book [Build APIs You Won't Hate][].
+This is sample code for Chapter 12 of the book [Build APIs You Won't Hate][].

     $ php artisan migrate
     $ php artisan db:seed